Ramsey County and the City of St. Paul maintain groomed cross country ski trails at several of their parks.

 Battle Creek Regional Park West (St. Paul)

 Battle Creek West is the other part of the 1,840 acres.
 There’s a separate cross country ski trail system here that’s one of the best in Ramsey County.
-There are almost 15 km of groomed trails altogether, from easy to advanced, included 4 km of lighted trails for night skiing.
+There are 13 km of groomed trails altogether, from easy to advanced, included 4 km of lighted trails for night skiing.
 Here’s the Battle Creek West winter map.

 There are ski events here regularly, so you may want to check the calendar before you head out (partnership with Endurance United’s Urban Trail Series).